ChainSafe/engineering-handbook/development/development-flow/1_setup_repository.md

 - **Branch name pattern**: some projects use different branch names. `main` is usually the default branch, but rules may also need to applied to a `develop` or `release` branch
 - **Required approving reviews**: this can be increased to a number that makes sense for the team size.
 This is usually 1-3 for most repos.
-- **Require status checks to pass before merging**: this should be enabled if CI (eg. Travis, CircleCI) is used in the repo.
+- **Require status checks to pass before merging**: this should be enabled if CI (eg. Github Actions) is used in the repo.

 # Disable Merge Commits & Rebase